Aa1609/Sudoku-Solver/README.md

 1) Numpy
 2) Dokusan
 3) PIL
-To start the application open the main.py file
+To start the application open the main.py file.